• Skip to primary navigation

 Physical Therapy continuing education is required by nearly every state for licensure renewal.
 In my search to complete my own physical therapy CEU requirements, I’ve put together this huge resource to help guide you through the process.

-As you may know, Physical Therapists are licensed on a state by state level, not through a central organization like the APTA (American Physical Therapy Association).
-So the requirements for Physical Therapy continuing education can vary from state to state.
+As you may know, Physical Therapists are licensed on a state-by-state level, not through a central organization such as the APTA (American Physical Therapy Association).
+So the requirements for Physical Therapy continuing education vary from state to state.

 Below you can find the Physical Therapy CEU requirements for each state and a link to each state’s practice act page further explaining the requirements in exact detail.